-Wales Government is seeking your views on a new national curriculum
+Wales Government seeks views on new national curriculum

 The Welsh Government wants to hear your views on their draft national curriculum.
 It will outline what schools will be expected to include in their curricula from 2022 onwards.
 It will be classed as ‘statutory guidance’, so schools will have to follow what it says, unless they can in specific instances provide a good reason not to.

 Members of the public, including teachers and other school staff and organisations, can submit their feedback online by 19 July 2019.